-No matter which tool you are using, you can follow this step-by-step guide on how to trim dog nails.
+No matter which nail trimming tool you are using, you can follow this step-by-step guide on how to trim dog nails.
 Here’s an overview:

-Be sure to use your flashlight for darker nails, and that your cornstarch or styptic powder is nearby and ready to be used.
+Be sure to have your flashlight ready for darker nails, and that your cornstarch or styptic powder is nearby and ready to be used.

 Often overlooked by other websites, this is probably the most important step of all in regards to how to trim dog nails.
 You really have to make sure your dog is calm and aware of what’s about to happen.

-Let him see all the tools, let him smell them, and let him acclimate to the sound of the dog nail grinder if you’re using one of those.
+Let them see and smell all the tools, and let them acclimate to the sound of the dog nail grinder if you’re using one of those.
 You can start giving treats now to reinforce calm behavior.
 Here’s a great video on Dremel acclimation and reinforcement.

 Also, use this time to practice handling your dog’s paws.
 Be gentle yet firm to simulate real life handling during nail trimming.
-We do this to help him become increasingly comfortable with his paws being touched and handled before the actual nail trimming begins.
+We do this to help them become increasingly comfortable with their paws being touched and handled before the actual nail trimming begins.

-Step 2: Pick Up His Paw and Put Inside the Mesh Bag
+Step 2) Place Their Paw Inside the Mesh Bag

 Each dog has his own limit of comfort when it comes to nail trimming.
 Some dogs are fine to sit or stand, while others prefer to be laying down, or even laying upside down in the comfort of their owner’s lap.
 Any which way is fine, as long as it’s comfortable and effective for the both of you.

-Take your mesh bag and slip pup’s paw all the way into it.
-Align his nails comfortably into the holes of the mesh.
-What this does is keeps the paw hairs free and clear of the nails so that you have clear access for trimming them.
+Take your mesh bag and slip your pup’s paw all the way into it.
+Align the nails comfortably into the holes of the mesh.
+What this does is it keeps the foot hair free and clear of the nails so that you have clear access for trimming them.
 A wonderful trick for Doodle owners, indeed!

 The mesh bag can be somewhat cumbersome to handle at first.
 Alternatively, use grooming scissors to cut the paw hairs surrounding the nails to gain clear access to the nails.

 How to trim dog nails…the actual step where you take action!
-Hold each paw and press gently at the base of the toe with your thumb and index finger to spread the toe outward and access the nail.
-Begin to trim each nail with your chosen tool.
+Hold the paw and press gently at the base of the toe using your thumb and index finger to spread the toe outward and gain access the nail.
+Begin to trim each nail with your chosen nail trimming tool.